Corporate Video Production: Strategies & What's Possible with AI

 Old-school corporate videos were long, stiff, and heavy on information.
 Today’s videos are a different story—shorter (usually 1–3 minutes), more conversational, and tailored for specific platforms and audiences.
 They’re built with clear calls to action and designed to drive results, not just deliver information.

-Why Does Corporate Videos Matter For Businesses?
+Why Does Corporate Video Matter For Businesses?

 Corporate videos drive results that other formats just can’t match.
 According to Brightcove research, videos get shared more than text and images combined—amplifying reach, improving brand recall, and increasing conversions.
 And with over half of US ad spending heading to social video platforms by 2025, it’s clear: video-first marketing is here to stay.